Building Your Own Trusted Execution Environments Using FPGA: Architecture

-Enclaves use interrupts on softcore CPUs and shared physical memory regions on the DRAM to communicate with the hardcore system, whereas enclaves use interrupts and shared regions on the BRAM to communicate with each other.
-Since a shared BRAM region is only mapped in the address spaces of the participating enclaves, it is isolated from the hardcore system and other enclaves (\emph{G6}). \sysname includes \firmware, which can be customized and only consists of libraries, a HAL for the needed peripherals, and a loader for the SSA (\emph{G7}).
-The \firmware also provides softcore CPU interrupt-based remote attestation mechanisms for proving the integrity of enclaves (\emph{G8}). \sysname provides an easy-to-use toolchain for developers to focus on SSA development, increasing the usability of \sysname and decreasing the chances of developer-induced misconfigurations (\emph{G9}).
+Enclaves in \sysname use interrupts on softcore CPUs and shared physical memory regions on DRAM to communicate with the REE.
+In contrast, enclaves use interrupts and shared regions on the BRAM to communicate with each other.
+Since a shared BRAM region is only mapped in the address spaces of the participating enclaves, it is isolated from the REE and other enclaves, satisfying \emph{G7}.
+The \sysname firmware can be customized and only consists of libraries, a HAL, and a loader for the SSA, meeting \emph{G8}.
+To prove the integrity of enclaves, \sysname provides remote attestation mechanisms under two models, as required by \emph{G2}.
+Additionally, \sysname provides an easy-to-use toolchain for developers to focus on SSA development, increasing the usability of \sysname and decreasing the chances of developer-induced misconfigurations, which satisfies \emph{G9}.